gryphonshafer/exact-class/README.md

 extensions.
 The intended use of [exact::class](https://metacpan.org/pod/exact::class) is via the extension interface of [exact](https://metacpan.org/pod/exact).

-    use exact class, conf, noutf8;
+    use exact -class, -conf, -noutf8;

 However, you can also use it directly, which will also use [exact](https://metacpan.org/pod/exact) with default options: